top of page

 4. The crankcase breather may be altered or removed.

-be altered or replaced.
-Valve or rocker covers may be substituted, provided that the replacement
+or replaced.
+Valve or rocker covers may be substituted, provided that the replacement cover affords no

-cover affords no additional function than that of the original stock cover. (relocated text from 8 below)
+additional function than that of the original stock cover.

 7. Any oil or lubricants may be used.